alan1111/json2html-react/README.md

   const options = {
     renderJson: renderData, // Required！JSON data to be rendered.
+    css: '', // Not required!
+There is class/id and so on.
     initialValues: {}, // Not required!
 Initialize the form values.
     events: { // Not required!
 There is form components binding events.
       onChange: (v, opt) => {